Sheep farm. The Baztán Valley. Navarre.

 You can book your agrotourism activities and experiences on this page.
 Here you'll find information on prices, the dates on which you can do the activity in question, how long it takes, what language options are available and its target public.

 Because it offers well looked after accommodation all over the country, and because it is really easy to book.
 A lot of the agrotourism activities take place in stunning protected natural spaces, such as National Parks.
-The scenery is truly spectacular… Did you know that Spain has the second largest number of Biosphere Reserves in the world?
+The scenery is truly spectacular… Did you know that Spain has more Biosphere Reserves than any other country in the world?
 Spain boasts wonderful rural and ethnographic heritage.
 You'll find that each town has its own distinctive farming, cultural and linguistic traditions.
 Our National Rural Network is a platform that aims to promote this rich heritage by offering different experiences.
 Because there are so many different places to stay.
 If you like rural tourism, you can choose from country house lodges, rural apartments, country hotels, hostels, holiday villas, campsites in the countryside, and educational farms for children, to name but a few.
 Did you know that there are even rural tourism activities in uninhabited villages?
-In each area there are also typical places to stay such as farmhouses in the Basque Country and Navarre, "pazos" in Galicia, traditional Catalan farmhouses, guesthouses in Extremadura, agrotourism farms in the Balearic Islands, rural tourism centres in Castile-León, and country houses in Asturias.
-Agrotourism usually includes other activities too, such as artistic routes, walks at night to go stargazing, massages, adventure sports, and many more.
+Also, each area has typical local accommodation, such as caseríos in the Basque Country and Navarre, pazos in Galicia, masías in Catalonia, hospederías in Extremadura, agrotourism farms in the Balearic Islands, rural tourism centres in Castilla y León, casonas in Asturias, etc. Other activities are usually available to complement agrotourism, such as art-oriented tours, walks at night to see the stars, massages, adventure sports, and many more.
 Thanks to Spain's excellent climate there are activities all year round.

 Most common agrotourism activities

 As there are so many different places to stay, the experiences to choose from are endless.
-You can learn all about farming: how to feed the animals, milk the cows, collect chicken eggs, shear a sheep, be a shepherd for a day, look after the horses, and the children can go on donkey rides.
-Look after a vegetable garden: water the plants, pick vegetables, help to work the land, grow organic products, etc. Make wine or cider: take a look at our Wine Routes to see all the activities they offer.
-In the middle of a forest or out at sea: find out more about the fruits, learn how to look for wild mushrooms, go off the beaten track with help from the locals, dare to be a sailor for a day...
-Make food: jams, junket, yoghurt, cheese, honey… Yum!
-Make things with your own hands: learn how to make natural decorations or aromatic oils, experiment with ceramics and pottery… Enjoy the most original festivities: there are many connected with farming, like the wine harvest in La Rioja or the shepherds' fair in the Covadonga Lakes, where they do exhibitions with mastiffs.
+You can learn some basic farming skills: how to feed the animals, milk the cows, collect chicken eggs, shear a sheep, be a shepherd for a day, look after the horses, and the children can go on donkey rides.
+Look after a vegetable garden: watering the plants, picking vegetables, helping with the ploughing, using organic techniques, etc. Make wine or cider: take a look at our Wine Routes to see all the activities they offer.
+In the middle of a forest or out at sea: recognise nuts and berries, learn how to find wild mushrooms, walk on paths only the locals know, try being a sailor for a day...
+Making foods: jam, junket, yoghurt, cheese, honey… It’s all delicious.
+Make things with your own hands: learn how to make natural decorations or aromatic oils, experiment with ceramics and pottery, etc. Enjoy the most original festivals: there are many connected with farming, like the wine harvest in La Rioja or the shepherds' fair in the Covadonga Lakes, where they demonstrate herding with mastiffs.

 WHAT CAN YOU DO IN SPAIN?
 BOOK YOUR ACTIVITY HERE